samscam/clocklet/README.md

 ## Client App (iOS)

+*Requires Xcode 12 (beta)*
+To build, open via the workspace rather than the Xcode Project.

 Contains an experimental library for gluing CoreBluetooth to Combine and SwiftUI via PropertyWrappers called "CombineBluetooth".
 This may get spun out into a separate project in the future - but for ease of development right now it's in here.
-To build, open via the workspace rather than the Xcode Project.

 ## To follow